GiuseppeStilly/MIDI-retrieval/README.md

 ## System Architecture: The Ensemble Approach

-To achieve robust retrieval performance, the system does not rely on a single model.
-Instead, it utilizes an **Ensemble Strategy** that fuses predictions from two different architectures.
+To achieve robust retrieval performance, the system utilizes an **Ensemble Strategy** that fuses predictions from two different architectures.
 This allows the system to capture both the long-range semantic dependencies and the sequential rhythmic nuances of music.

 ### 1. Model V1: The Temporal Expert (Bi-LSTM)
 * **Architecture:** Bidirectional LSTM (Long Short-Term Memory).